-Land availability for the proposed terminal development has been ascertained by various sitevisits, surveys, meetings with concerned officials and informationcollectedfrom the Circle Office.
+Land availability for the proposed terminal development has been ascertained by various sitevisits, surveys, meetings with concerned officials and informationcollectedfromthe Circle Office.
 Information collected is placed under Appendix B and can be referred for further details.

-The trace map collected as part of the information above has been superimposed on the proposed terminal developmentlayout and is placed under Appendix D (ref. drawg no. DI1530-RHD-ZZ-AH-DR-C-1010).
+The trace map collected as part of the information above has been superimposed on the proposed terminal developmentlayout and is placed under Appendix D (ref. drawg no. DI1530-RHD-ZZ-NI-DR-C-1510).
 A snapshot of the same is also enclosed below.

-The area required for the development of the proposed terminal consists of government land.
-The details of land parcels are provided in the table below.
+The area required for the development of the proposed terminal consists of private land which needs to be acquired.
+The details of land parcels to be acquired are provided in the table below.